Eena contemplated Shanks’ story as she slouched on the edge of the

 Eena bit her tongue, wanting to express so much more of how she felt

 but fearing it would only make him turn and leave.
-The way her heart beat against him as
+The way her pulse beat

 They danced silently, every worry and unpleasantness fading as their forms